 Random Noise Estimates

 Band noise estimates for the GOES-15 Imager and Sounder were computed using two different approaches.
 In the first approach, the band noise levels were determined by calculating the variance (and standard deviation) of radiance values in a space-look scene.
 The second approach involved performing a spatial structure analysis (Hillger and Vonder Haar 1988).
 Both approaches yielded nearly identical band noise estimates.
-Results of the both approaches are presented below.
+Results of both approaches are presented below.

 Imager